Vacant land for sale!

 Are you interested in adding more land to your home or business location?
 Or are you looking for a piece of vacant land to build a new home or commercial building?

-Ingham County Land Bank owns over 800 vacant lots across Ingham County.
+Ingham County Land Bank owns almost 1000 vacant lots across Ingham County.

 - Vacant lots come in all shapes and sizes.

 - Most lots have street frontage; a handful do not have any street access.

 - Most lots are currently zoned for residential use.
 About a dozen lots are currently zoned for commercial or industrial use.